ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 2. Read relevant data from a database, raising an error if the data is not found.
 3. Construct the resulting entity, by calling a remote api.
 4. Insert the data to the database.

+## Motivation
+When using by-the-book functional programming tools to perform the tasks at hand the code quickly grows unwieldy.
+By applying more exotic functional abstractions, we can simplify the code and make it more extensible.

 ## Domain
 To exemplify the problem, we will go though adding a feature for creating users.